 I worked my wee butt off shooting things before I left so that I would have things to share with you when I was away, which meant that there was a lot of pink and red and sprinkles happening in my kitchen in January, which I was absolutely not mad about.
 I’m not huge on celebrating Valentine’s day itself, but I will never turn down pink and sprinkles.

-While my Valentine’s content this year has nothing on this extravaganza that we made last year, I did want to do a little spin on some macarons after I got these super cute sprinkles.
+While my Valentine’s content this year has nothing on this extravaganza that we made last year, I did want to do a little spin on some macarons after I got some super cute sprinkles.
 I took my regular vanilla bean mac recipe, and filled them with a dark chocolate American buttercream, which is sweet and fudgy and a perfect match for the shells.

 A note on adding sprinkles to the tops of macaron shells - I have learnt the hard way that you do need to be a little picky when choosing which sprinkles to use.
 Anything that is shiny sugar balls tends to melt and make holes in your shell, and the waxy jimmies don’t do super well either, so you want to go for confetti style sprinkles, sanding sugar, or non pareils.
 I just sprinkle them on directly after piping, before I leave them to sit and dry off.